openlegend/core-rules/core/SRD.md

 ## Death

 **Duration:** Resist ends (special) (Fail x 3 = Permanent)
+\
 **Power Level:** 9
+\
 **Attack Attributes:** Agility, Entropy
+\
 **Attack:**

 -   Agility vs. Toughness
 -   Entropy vs. Toughness

-**Description**

-Utilizing either incredible precision or the power of entropy, the target’s life force is snuffed out completely.
-The most deadly assassins and most powerful necromancers are known for such legendary skill at snuffing out life.
+**Description:** Utilizing either incredible precision or the power of entropy, the target’s life force is snuffed out completely.
+The most deadly assassins and most powerful necromancers are known for such legendary skill at snuffing out life. \newline

-**Effect**

-You attempt to completely snuff the life force of your target.
+**Effect:** You attempt to completely snuff the life force of your target.
 There is a brief window of time in which the target can attempt to resist this extinguishing force, but once that window closes, the death is permanent and can only be reversed with resurrection magic.
 When the bane is